mohanpillimitla/hello/README.md

 The jupyternotebook in which the model is trained https://github.com/mohanpillimitla/hello/blob/master/uploadimage/model.ipynb

-you can train the model again by opening in the above model.ipynb in collab and tune the hyperparameters
+you can train the model again by opening in the above model.ipynb in google collab and tune the hyperparameters